stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 Popular browsers are: undefined  // displayData(response)
 second
 third
-data from API received
+data from API received                // getData() executes here
 ```

 What would be desirable in our case is executing `displayData()` only when `getData()` has finished executing.
 But how do we do that?
 How do we know that `getData()` has finished executing?

 The answer is **JavaScript callbacks**.
-A callback is a function that is passed as an argument into another function, and it is invoked or called when the function that takes the callback finishes executing.
+A callback is a function that is passed as an argument into another function, and it is invoked when the function that takes the callback finishes executing.

 A function that accepts or takes a callback as an argument is known as a **higher-order function**.
 This function is the one that calls the callback after it finishes executing.

-So if we want `displayData()` to execute only when `getData()` finish, we need to pass it as a callback.
-When `getData()` finish, we will execute
+So if we want `displayData()` to execute only when `getData()` finishes, we need to pass it as a callback.
+Before `getData()` finishes executing, we will invoke `displayData` inside the `getData()` function.

-Before we proceed to create callback functions, we need to understand that functions are objects in JavaScript.
+Before we proceed to create callback functions, we need to understand more about functions first.

 ## Functions Are Objects